kerimsamba/todo-pwa/README.md

-# Todo PWA
+# Do It!

-This is a Progressive Web App (PWA) for managing your tasks and to-dos, built with Next.js 14.
-It demonstrates how to create a modern web application that works offline and can be installed on users' devices.
+A minimalist task manager Progressive Web App that helps you focus on one task at a time.
+Built with Next.js 14.

 ## Features

+- ✅ Simple, dark UI that reduces task overwhelm
+- ✅ Presents tasks at random - one task at a time
+- ✅ Complete, defer, or delete tasks as needed
+- ✅ Defer tasks to tomorrow, next week, or next month
-- ✅ Works offline with local storage persistence
+- ✅ Works offline with localStorage persistence
 - ✅ Installable on desktop and mobile devices
-- ✅ Responsive design
-- ✅ Fast loading times
 - ✅ Online/offline status indicator
-- ✅ Add, check off, and delete tasks

 ## Getting Started